Execute SQL Task

 You can use parameters in an Execute SQL task only if the data provider supports them.

-For information on using parameters and return codes in the Execute SQL task, see Working with Parameters and Return Codes in the Execute SQL Task.
+For information on using parameters and return codes in the Execute SQL task, see Parameters and Return Codes in the Execute SQL Task.

 Depending on the type of SQL command, a result set may or may not be returned to the Execute SQL task.
 For example, a SELECT statement typically returns a result set, but an INSERT statement does not.
 The result set from a SELECT statement can contain zero rows, one row, or many rows.
 Stored procedures can also return an integer value, called a return code, that indicates the execution status of the procedure.
 In that case, the result set consists of a single row.

-For information on retrieving result sets from SQL commands in the Execute SQL task, see Working with Result Sets in the Execute SQL Task.
+For information on retrieving result sets from SQL commands in the Execute SQL task, see Result Sets in the Execute SQL Task.

 Sometimes a SQL command or stored procedure returns multiple result sets.
 These result sets include not only rowsets that are the result of SELECT queries, but single values that are the result of errors of RAISERROR or PRINT statements.
 Whether the task ignores errors in result sets that occur after the first result set depends on the type of connection manager that is used: